emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Laborer
 You’ve spent years performing arduous physical labor.
 It was a difficult life, but you somehow survived.
 You may have embraced adventuring as an easier method to make your way in the world, or you might adventure under someone else’s command.

 Choose two ability boosts.
-One must be to Strength or Constitution, and one is a free ability boost.
+One must be to Might or Might, and one is a free ability boost.

 You're proficient in the Athletics skill, the Labor lore skill, and four Skills of your choice.
 You gain the Hefty Hauler Talent and two other Talents of your choice.

 ## Martial Disciple
 You dedicated yourself to intense training and rigorous study to become a great warrior.
 The school you attended might have been a traditionalist monastery, an elite military academy, or the local branch of a prestigious mercenary organization.

 Choose two ability boosts.
-One must be to Strength or Dexterity, and one is a free ability boost.
+One must be to Might or Dexterity, and one is a free ability boost.

 You're proficient in your choice of either the Acrobatics or Athletics skill, as well as the Warfare lore skill, and four Skills of your choice.
 You gain a Talent and two other Talents of your choice: Cat Fall if you chose Acrobatics or Fast Jump if you chose Athletics.